 Greentree/McKenna Watershed Study

-The City of Madison will complete a watershed study in the Greentree/McKenna watershed (as shown below).
-The watershed study will identify causes of existing flooding and then look at potential solutions to try to reduce flooding.
-The study will use computer models to assist with the evaluations.
+The City of Madison has completed a watershed study in the Greentree/McKenna watershed.
+The watershed study identified causes of existing flooding and then crafted potential solutions to try to reduce flooding.
+The study used computer models to assist with the evaluations.